nqmn/adremote-mcp/README.md

 - paramiko
 - mcp

-## Security
+## Latest Update

-- Host key verification uses system `known_hosts` by default
-- Unknown hosts are rejected unless `trust_unknown_host` is explicitly enabled
-- `trust_unknown_host=true` performs trust-on-first-use and pins accepted keys in `~/.ssh_mcp_known_hosts`
-- Supports password and key authentication
+Version `1.0.1` adds safer and more practical day-to-day SSH workflows:

-- Direct password and private-key login flows save reusable credentials by default
+- Direct logins still save reusable credentials by default, but `save_credentials=false` now cleanly opts out for password sessions too
-- Password-based direct logins only bootstrap and save a key when `save_credentials` remains enabled
-- `ssh_setup_key_auth` remains available for manual key rotation or custom naming after a live login
-- Upload/download access is restricted to `SSH_MCP_ALLOWED_LOCAL_ROOTS`
+- Saved credential flows now include connect, save, list, delete, and manual key setup helpers
+- Host trust and file transfer rules are stricter, with local root restrictions and trust-on-first-use host pinning
-- Saved credentials live in `~/.ssh_mcp_credentials.json`
+- Saved credentials are key-based, so no master password is required for normal use
-- Legacy password-backed saved credentials are no longer supported; recreate them as key-based entries if needed
-- Generated SSH keys live in `~/.ssh_mcp_keys`
-- `private_key_path` entries are validated when saved so broken credentials fail fast
-- Use strong passwords if you still rely on password auth for first-time bootstrap
-- Limit SSH access with firewall rules and prefer non-root users with `sudo`
-- Connection timeouts enforced
+- Manually saved private key paths are validated when you save them, not later on first connect

+## Support

+Contact me to collaborate.